zelivans/zelivans.github.io/_posts/2017-04-16-microsoft-edge-leaks-url.md

 ---

 ## TL;DR
-I found that Microsoft Edge exposes the URL of any Fetch response, in contradiction to the specification.
-I prove this is a problem by showing it is possible to identify users by crafting a Fetch request to a URL that will redirect to a URL with the user's username (e.g. https://facebook.com/me to https://facebook.com/username).
+I found that Microsoft Edge exposes the URL of any JavaScript Fetch response, in contradiction to the [specification](https://fetch.spec.whatwg.org/).
+This is a problem because it is possible to identify users by crafting a Fetch request in a webpage that will redirect to a URL containing the visitor's username (e.g. requesting https://facebook.com/me will result in https://facebook.com/username).
 This may in some cases obsolete identification by IP or browser fingerprinting.

 ## Introduction